I’ve been a Christian for 31 years. Or have I?

 then shall your light rise in the darkness

-And yet I’m not going to let you off the hook because you’re a teacher, stay-at-home mom, writer, mechanic, or candlestick maker.
-Isaiah 58 has no fine print that says “only for aid workers”.
+And yet that does not mean you are off the hook if you’re a teacher, a stay-at-home mom or dad, a writer, a mechanic, or a candlestick maker.
+Isaiah 58 has no fine print that says “only for aid workers.”

 I strongly believe God protected me in Iraq.
-Just the other day, a car bomb exploded in the very area I was in multiple times while in-country.
-He heard the prayers of the many, and for reasons not yet revealed, He kept my life.
+Just the other day, a car bomb exploded in the very area I visited multiple times while in-country.
+He heard the prayers of the many, and for reasons not yet revealed, he kept me safe.

 And so, my understanding of abundance also looks like a protected sojourn, praise God.

 The Lord will keep you from all evil;

 he will keep your life.

 your going out and your coming in

 from this time forth and forevermore (Psalm 121:7-8).

 Let’s say God “keeping” my life, keeping my going out and my coming in, looks vastly different than my definition of “keeping”.
 Or the definition according to those who care about me.
 Because it does not necessarily mean protecting me from pain, anguish, suffering, even death.

 Having walked through these past 15 months—and continuing my pilgrim’s progress—I can say, unequivocally, my Lord Jesus is “abundantly worth it.”